kichMan/ATtinyDebugger/README.md

 # ATtinyDebugger
-The debugger for ATtiny on Assembler by software TX UART
+The debugger for ATtiny on Assembly by software TX UART